Articles & Guides

 House cleaning checklist: A room-by-room guide

-Start off on the right foot with your cleaner by creating helpful guidelines — this first-day house cleaning checklist will get you started.
+Start off on the right foot with your cleaner by creating helpful guidelines — this first-day basic house cleaning checklist will get you started.

 House cleaning checklist: A room-by-room guide

 If you’ve hired someone to come clean your home, you are probably relieved to pass off the dusting and mopping but also wondering how to get started?
 There are some things you can do to make sure you and your cleaner are on the same page, including providing a house cleaning checklist on Day 1.
-Here’s how to create a house cleaning list that will make everyone’s lives easier.
+Here’s how to create a basic house cleaning checklist that will make everyone’s lives easier.

 Do an initial walk-through together